georgiee/coding-for-kids/slides.md

 ![left](images/03-how/dash-dot.gif)

 ---
-^ In their wonder app about everything is about exploring and adventures.
+^ You can use the app WONDER where everything is about exploring and adventures.

-^ You don't create programs but you solve missions.

-^ You solve those missions by linking behaviors about lights, sound or move.
+^ You don't create programs but you solve missions by linking behaviors about lights, sound or movement.

 ![fit](images/03-how/wonder-app.jpg)